Fixed vs Floating Interest Rate for Home Loans in India (2026)

 - You have a long tenure (15โ20 years).
 Over a longer period, rate fluctuations tend to average out in your favour.

 - You believe interest rates will stay stable or fall.
-The RBI held the repo rate at 6.00% as recently as April 2026 โ a stable signal for floating-rate borrowers.
+The RBI has held the repo rate at 5.25% through its April 2026 review โ a stable signal for floating-rate borrowers.

 Choose a Fixed Rate If: